hahoyer/factorio/mods/ingteb/source/README.md

 - selection from multi-item-entities
 - Sort-performance
 - Load-performance resp. progress information
-- Selector that works for huge mods
-- migration-awareness
 - copy recipe
 - provide information on recipe-combinations
 - provide summary for recipe like in tooltip from crafting menu